 - Developed with the industry, this harmonized security taxonomy (pdf) will facilitate a security culture through active security reporting.
 The taxonomy is also embedded in IDX.

-- Check out how IATA is contributing in ICAO's Year of Security Culture (YOSC) with and .
+- Check out how IATA contributes in ICAO's Year of Security Culture (YOSC) with and .

 SeMS Competency Test

 The SeMS Competency Test is offered as a harmonized method of assessing the SeMS expertise of individuals assigned with security responsibilities.
-It is an industry benchmark of Security Management System (SeMS) that enables assessing the SeMS proficiency level of individuals through a standardized, objective and transparent validation method.
+It is an industry benchmark to assess someone's SeMS proficiency level through a standardized, objective and transparent validation method.

 The results of this assessment could be used for qualifications check during recruitment; quality control; or to design an individual professional development plan.
 It can also help to professionalize SeMS related positions by linking the assessment results with job-roles (SeMS/security managers, security supervisors, auditors, instructors).